modulr/mdr-angular-file/README.md

 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.

-If you want to making changes Better avoid working directly on the `master` branch, to avoid conflicts if you pull in updates from origin, so, if make your contribution under the branch [`dev`](https://github.com/Modulr/angular-file/tree/dev).
+If you want to making changes Better avoid working directly on the `master` branch, to avoid conflicts if you pull in updates from origin, so, if make your contribution under the branch [`dev`](https://github.com/Modulr/angular-file/tree/dev), into folder `src/`.

 ##Community

-- Implementation help may be found at Stack Overflow (tagged [`angular-file`](http://stackoverflow.com/questions/tagged/angular-file)).
+- Implementation help may be found at Stack Overflow (tagged [`mdr-file`](http://stackoverflow.com/questions/tagged/mdr-file)).

 ##Creators